jcoveney/resources/README.md

 Many of these papers are available for free online; I welcome pull requests to update links to papers, or of course to add new papers and books.

-Papers and Books presented in alphabetical order by subject and by title.
+Content generally presented in alphabetical order by subject and title.

 # Papers